Your cookie preferences

-Our estates team provides a repairs and maintenance service to properties served in Calderdale and Huddersfield NHS Foundation Trust.
-Some of the work is planned but currently the majority is in response to requests for repairs logged via the Estates Helpdesk.
+Our estates team provides a reactive and planned maintenance service to properties predominantly owned and leased by Calderdale and Huddersfield NHS Foundation Trust.

 Building